How the Film Look Really Works: A Colorist's Guide to Film Emulation

 The film look is one of the most chased, and most misunderstood, looks in digital color.
 Every few months a new "film look" makes the rounds, and every few months colorists discover the same thing: it falls apart the moment you actually grade with it.
 Push the exposure and the highlights clip where film would have rolled.
 Add contrast and the color signature breaks.
 The "grain" sits on top of the image like dust on a screen instead of living inside it.
 The look was never film.
 It was a photograph of film, baked into a single fixed result.

 Real film doesn't work that way, because real film isn't a look at all.
 It's a chain of physical processes: a negative that captures the scene, a print that renders it, light scattering inside the emulsion, and silver crystals forming the texture.
 The thing we call "the film look" is the sum of all of it.
-Real film emulation reproduces that chain rather than imitating its result, which is exactly how I built Film/Emulsion, and this guide is the long version of why that distinction matters.
+Real film emulation reproduces that whole chain to get the result, which is exactly how I built Film/Emulsion, and this guide is the long version of why that distinction matters.

 So let's walk through all of it: what actually creates the film image, what the negative does versus the print, why halation is red and why it isn't a glow filter, how grain really forms and why it scales with exposure, and what processes like bleach bypass are doing to the silver.
 Real stocks and real films are named throughout so you can go look for yourself.